JuliaGraphics/Luxor.jl/docs/src/explanation/transforms.md

 In Luxor, by convention, the y axis points downwards, and the x axis points to the right.

-There are basically two main conventions for computer graphics:
+There are basically two conventions for computer graphics:

-- most computer graphics systems (HTML, SVG, Processing, Cairo, Luxor, image processing, most GUIs, etc) use “y downwards” convention
+- most computer graphics systems (HTML, SVG, Processing, Cairo, Luxor, image processing, most GUIs, etc) use the “y downwards” convention

 - mathematical illustrations, such as graphs, figures, Plots.jl, plots, etc. use the “y upwards” convention